day8/re-frame/README.md

     customer-query)       ;; the query function
 ```

-**Note**: `components` tend to be organised into a heirarchy, often with data flowing from parent to child via paramters.
+**Note**: `components` tend to be organised into a hierarchy, often with data flowing from parent to child via parameters.
 So not every component needs a subscription.

-**Rule**: subscripitons can only be used in form-2 components and the subscription must be in the outer setup function and not in the inner render function.
+**Rule**: subscriptions can only be used in form-2 components and the subscription must be in the outer setup function and not in the inner render function.
 So the following is **wrong** (compare to the correct version above)
 ```
 (defn greet         ;; a form-1 component - no inner render function []